Home Security Top Tips: House Alarms, Lights...

 Smart home security

 A smart home security system is a type of security system that lets you keep track of your home when you are out.
-It is basically the same as the home security system described above but with the added bonus of being able to manage everything on your mobile phone.
+It is basically the same as the home security system described above but with the added bonus of being able to manage everything on your mobile phone or another home hub device.

 Quite simply, if one of your sensors is activated or a camera picks up something suspicious, you will receive an alert on your app, allowing you to always know what is going on and react in real-time if you need to.